wayne923/leetpython/docs/The-1hr-Guide-To-Python/07_Tuples.md

 numbers=(1,2,3,4,5)
 ```

+Tuples are primarily used to maintain an ordered collection of objects that are not intended to be changed once created.
+This is why they are-
+* ordered- we want to make sure our tuple data is dependable.
+* can contain duplicates- we may need duplicate data in our fixed set of data.
+* immutable- we want to make sure our data doesn't change once created.

 Tuples support all the standard immutable sequence operations, along with the standard built-in function and its own built-in methods.
-All the possible operations supported by tuple objects can be shown in the table below.
+Most of the possible operations supported by tuple objects can be shown in the table below.
 Feel free to use this as a resource whenever you need to remember what you can do with a tuple!

 | Operation | Explanation | Example |
 |-----------|-------------|---------|